 - Student Card Benefits.
 The Capital One Journey Student Rewards card awards an unlimited, flat 1% cash back on all purchases made with the card.
 This is handy if you don’t want to manage rotating categories or plan your spending every quarter.
 However, as an extra incentive to make payments on time, you also receive a bonus of 25% of the 1% cash back you earn in each billing cycle that your account is not past due.
 In other words, if you pay your balance on time each month, you earn a total of 1.25% on all purchases, which is higher than the standard 1% of other rewards cards.

 1. Find a Basic Credit Card

 Credit card companies have hundreds of products on the market, offered with every imaginable feature.
-Students should look for the most manageable cards they can find.
-By using streamlined products, young adults have fewer terms and conditions to follow, and they can avoid costly mistakes.
+As a student, look for the most manageable cards you can find.
+By using streamlined products, you have fewer terms and conditions to follow, and you can avoid costly mistakes.